archiezgg/cashcalc-backend/APIdocs.md

 * HTTP response:
 	* _200 if successful_
 	* _422 if data payload is malformed_
+	* _401 if the password is incorrect_
 	* _500 if the user database cannot be accessed_
-	* _401 if the password is incorrect_
-* Payload required: _the role in the payload can either be carrier | admin | superuser_
+* Payload required: _the role in the payload can either be: carrier | admin | superuser_
 * Sample required payload:
 ```
 {